Organizing and Managing Leads for Optimal Results

 Austin

-Out of nearly 35 pool builders with new construction activity on record in Austin last month, the following ranked as the top three for total new permits:
+In Austin, there were nearly 60 contractors with new residential construction activity on record with HBW last month, and the following ranked as the top five for total new permits for the one-month period:

 BuilderTotal Permits